Albania–Croatia relations

-Albania–Croatia relations are diplomatic relations between the Republic of Albania and the Republic of Croatia were established on August 25, 1992.
+The foreign relations between Albania and Croatia are bound together by shared history, neighboring geography and common political ideologies.
+Both states established diplomatic relations in 1992, following the dissolution of Yugoslavia and the independence of Croatia.
+They have historically shared a special relationship due to their convergent nation-building efforts.
+Modern relations are warm and friendly.

+Albania was one of the first nations to recognize Croatia as a sovereign state, with bilateral involvement the Croatian War of Independence.
+They remain close military allies sharing membership in NATO.
+Albania is an official candidate for accession to the European Union (EU), a move strongly supported by Croatia.
+Both countries are full members of the Council of Europe and Union for the Mediterranean.

+Albanians in Croatia are protected under the Croatian Constitution and are thus entitled their own permanent seat in the Croatian Parliament.
+According to the 2011 census, 17,513 people of Albanian descent were living in Croatia.
 Albania has an embassy in Zagreb and an honorary consulate in Dubrovnik while Croatia has an embassy in Tirana.

-Both countries are full members of the Council of Europe, Union for the Mediterranean and NATO.
-In addition, Albania is an official candidate for accession to the European Union of which Croatia is a full member.
-Croatia strongly supports Albania in its euro-integration path.

-Albania became one of the first countries to announce the recognition of the sovereign state of Croatia on January 21, 1992.
-Many ethnic-Albanian volunteers fought alongside Croats in Croatian War of Independence, the most notably including Agim Çeku and Rahim Ademi.

-Albanians in Croatia are officially recognized as a minority by the Croatian Constitution and therefore have their own permanent seat in the Croatian Parliament.
-According to the 2011 census, 17,513 people of Albanian descent were living in Croatia.

-Political
+History

 In April 2009, both countries became full members of NATO at an event which both Albanian Prime Minister Sali Berisha and Croatian Prime Minister Ivo Sanader attended.
-In the same year, the two countries decided to build a joint Nuclear Power Plant on the Albanian border with Montenegro.
+In the same year, the two countries decided to build a joint nuclear power plant on the Albanian border with Montenegro.
 This decision was greeted warily by the government of Montenegro, which is worried about the plant's environmental impact.
-The two have a history of defense pacts, and overall theirs is a good relationship.
+The two nations have a history of defense pacts as part of their military partnership.

 The Albanian flag was held and flown in the 20th anniversary of Operation Storm also known as Victory Day of Croatia, to acknowledge the support of Albanians in the Croatian War for Independence.
 Croatia reaffirmed Albania of its close alliance through this action.

 Another major factor in the relationship is historic and current Albanian emigration to Croatia, including the centuries-old Arbanasi community.
 In July 2016 an Albanian middle-school was inaugurated in Zadar for the Arbanasi people living there and books in Albanian were delivered from the Albanian Embassy in Zagreb.
 More than 50 pupils started their studies in the Albanian school for the school year 2016–2017.

 Three Albanian presidents (Rexhep Meidani, Alfred Moisiu and Bamir Topi) were awarded the highest honor of the Republic of Croatia, Grand Order of King Tomislav.

-Economy
+In March 2025, Albania, Croatia and Kosovo, signed a trilateral defense agreement, following increased geopolitical tension across Southeast Europe.
+The agreement was signed by Albanian Minister of Defense Pirro Vengu, Kosovan Minister of Defense Ejup Maqedonci and Croatian Deputy Prime Minister and Minister of Defense Ivan Anušić.
+Serbia opposed the defense agreement.